Love and Death on Long Island, Directed by Richard Kwietniowski

 No, this isn’t E.M.
-Forester, but that is precisely the point.
+Forster, but that is precisely the point.
 Beauty can rear its head anywhere, from the eloquent prose within the pages of Howard’s End to places far less obvious (even in guilty pleasures).
-Granted In the Cut is trash but there is a certainly other kind of beauty to be found in Ruffalo's scene of scenes.
+Granted In the Cut is trash but there is a certain other kind of beauty to be found in Ruffalo's scene of scenes.
 I just saw the remake of Last House on the Left the other night and thought it was gripping.
 I will argue to my grave a hundred times over why the film Titanic is more than just box office candy, highlighted by that breathtaking visual of the doomed ship slipping slowly (at first) into its icy tomb.
-And why should I not reveal that Tobe Hooper’s The Texas Chainsaw Massacre is among my favorite films of all time, right up there with output of more decorated directors such as Ingmar Bergman or Stanley Kubrick?
+And why should I not reveal that Tobe Hooper’s The Texas Chain Saw Massacre is among my favorite films of all time, right up there with output of more decorated directors such as Ingmar Bergman or Stanley Kubrick?
 There is more to the secret of what stirs the soul than can or should ever meet the eye.

 Giles: If one has to have a theme, Henry, it would be the discovery of beauty where no one ever thought of looking for it.

 So I am captivated to watch a rather distinguished gentleman feed his increasing appetite for such Ronnie Bostock films as: Hot Pants College II, Tex Mex, and Skidmarks.
 I cringe with recognition at the rush of excitement he gets from clipping another photo from some teen rag like Tiger Beat, pasting it into a growing scrapbook.
 I can understand the euphoria and need that is generated by obsession, when one suddenly believes they have to learn everything there is to know about this exciting (sexy) new actor: 12 Monkeys is one of his favorite films/he smokes Dunhill Lights of Chesteron.